 Students may request a withdrawal excused (WE) when extraordinary circumstances prevent them from completing a term; all courses in which the student is enrolled (both land-based and online) must be included in the request.
 Extraordinary circumstances are narrowly interpreted to mean the development of unforeseen, unexpected circumstances beyond a student’s control.
 Examples of extraordinary circumstances include serious illness, death in the immediate family, significant change in the location and/or conditions of employment, or an unexpected call to active military duty or extended periods of TDY.
 Mere inconvenience and/or discomfort with the academic workload, minor schedule changes in employment, connectivity issues, etc. do not meet the definition of extraordinary, mitigating or extenuating circumstance.

 A student receiving any form of Federal Title IV assistance who withdraws from a course(s) with extraordinary circumstances, even with the College’s concurrence, may be required by federal regulation to return some or all of the federal aid received.
 The College follows federal guidelines concerning Return of Title IV Funds and does not have any authority to waive the rules regarding the return of federal assistance, even in extraordinary circumstances.
 This includes the Federal Pell and SEOG grants and the Stafford and PLUS loans.
-Contact the Enrollment Service Center for additional information.
+Contact the Center for Student Success for additional information.

 In extraordinary circumstances, the College reserves the right to request or require that a student withdraw from the College.
 In this event, if a student declines to voluntarily withdraw, the College may determine that it is in the best interest of the student and/or of the College community that a student be administratively withdrawn.